-Medical imaging is a large market that continually evolves with technology advances, and there are many applications.
+IoT technology in healthcare is taking a mjor leap forward faster application processors that can render and deliver medical imaging faster and at higher resolutions.
 One use case many of us may not be aware of is the need for accurate wound measurement.
 This is a concern with fresh wounds, in terms of assessing severity, as well as wounds that are progressing through the healing process.

 Eykona, a UK-based medical imaging company, developed a Wound Measurement System to meet this challenge.
 The system uses cameras and 3D imaging to photograph, measure and map wound progression over time.
 By observing changes in volume and tissue structure, clinicians can evaluate wounds and the effectiveness of treatment.

-The product was built on the Digi ConnectCore® Wi-i.MX51, a system-on-module (SoM) solution based on the NXP/Freescale i.MX51 application processor.
+The product was built on a Digi ConnectCore® system-on-module (SOM) solution based on NXP application processors.
 By using a precise measurement system, healthcare providers can ensure they are not only identifying the severity of wounds, but that they administer the right care and treatment based on an accurate assessment.